Pontprennau and Old St Mellons

 Pontprennau and Old St Mellons (Pontprennau a Phentref Llaneirwg) is an electoral ward in Cardiff, Wales.
 Covering the communities of Old St Mellons and Pontprennau, it is represented by two councillors on Cardiff Council.

 Description

 The areas of Pontprennau and Old St Mellons are separated from one another by the A48 road in the northeast of Cardiff.
 While Old St Mellons is one of the original villages in the area, Pontprennau is a new development of housing and shops.

-Pontprennau and Old St Mellons has a population that probably now exceeds 10,000 people (8,037 from Census data, 2001 and 9,720 in 2011) due to sustained housebuilding in the Pontprennau section of the division, which is likely to continue for the next 10 years as a major urban expansion of up to 4,000 homes is constructed.